 SWINDON Town manager Paolo Di Canio has agreed to extend his contract until 2015.

-The Italian enjoyed a successful first season at the County Ground, leading his side to promotion from League Two having joined the club last May on a two-year deal.
+The Italian enjoyed a successful first season at the County Ground, leading his side to promotion from League Two having joined the club last May on a

 “I’m very happy,” Di Canio said.